CambalacheIH/Cambalache/README.md

 The last step is creating a match room with one of your products and wait for the other user involved in the exchange to accept or reject the trade.

 ![Cambalache match](https://res.cloudinary.com/plasocloud/image/upload/v1525350109/match.png)

-## Technologies

-* This project was developer using Node and Express.
-* EJS as view engine.
-* Passport for authentication with social logins.
-* Mongoose for interacting with our MongoDB database.